 CALTA Captains' Responsibilities

-collection (Rule III), recording of match results (Rule IX) and
+recording of match results (Rule IX)

-rescheduling of matches (Rule XII).
+rescheduling of matches (Rule XII)

-legitimate status throughout the CALTA season.
+retains legitimate status at her tennis center throughout the CALTA season.

 Captains are requested to encourage their team members to visit the CALTA website throughout the season.

 It is each team captain's responsibility to ensure that the four courts required for her team have been booked well in advance and are available for CALTA play as scheduled.
 This is also very important for make-up matches.

 New members can be added -- by the team captain -- at any time during the season.
 Instructions for adding new members are in the Team Rosters section of the home page of this website.